alxshelepenok/lumen/content/posts/fleek-network-update-2023-kickoff.md

 We’ve taken steps in **creating a global gateway to act as a relay for cache nodes and handle HTTP resolution**.
 Gateway sessions will allow for streaming content directly from cache nodes to clients.
 To add, we’re testing the use of graphsync for the incremental verification of content on the client side.
 We’re also **exploring the use of request-response alternatives, like graphsync, to speed up data transfer protocols**.

 On the governance side, the team has been **putting together the contracts that will make governance possible**, including node registry, staking, and token contracts.
 We’ve begun to define the structure of the DAO and the structure of how it will operate pre and post-launch of the network.
 We've also started working on BLS contracts to verify signatures and are experimenting with **zk-snarks** **to verify claims by nodes**.
-Finally, we’re actively working on designing an interaction between Fleek Network and L2, illustrated by this graphic:
+Finally, we’re actively working on designing an interaction between Fleek Network consensus layer and its own internal application layer, illustrated by this graphic:

 ![](https://storageapi.fleek.one/fleek-team-bucket/Blogs/MacBook Pro 14_ - 18.jpg)